pip-services/pip-services-docs/content/en/toolkit/recipes/containers/_index.md

 1. It obtains information about dependencies from the configuration file.
 2. Creates the packaged components via their respective factories.
 3. Configures the configurable components.
-4. Links the components to the components described in their set_references() method.
+4. Links the components to the components registered in their set_references() method.
 5. Opens the openable components.

 Once the process is stopped, the container: